Communities

 Skipping 1 deleted comment.

-CodeFarmer‭ wrote about 3 years ago · edited about 3 years ago
+CodeFarmer‭ wrote over 3 years ago · edited over 3 years ago

 Those are good points.
 When I posted the question I was thinking of 'only instantiable/concrete classes' but you bring up some additional cases.
 The reason for the initial question is that I was reading through some code in a language that allows functions as well as classes/object and I go to wondering what design considerations would one think about in deciding whether to leave the functions as single functions or group some of them as methods in a method only class.